GabMartino/TransformerForDummies/README.md

 Using the decoder's input padding mask would create dirty values.
 Hence, using the right encoder's input padding mask is the best choice.
 Not using any padding mask for the Cross-Attention block would create dirty values.

-Just to experimentally validate this assertion I trained a simple Transformer model and I found that with the right padding mask for the Cross-Attention block leads to better validation accuracy.
+Just to experimentally validate this assertion I trained a simple Transformer model and I found that with the right padding mask for the Cross-Attention block leads to better validation accuracy respect to not using any.
+(7.154 vs 7.3 of Validation loss after 1 epoch)

 ## Padding Mask Usage Recap: